-Beincke, opened in 1963, is home to one of the most extensive collections of rare documents in the world.
-The library underwent major renovations in 2015.
+Beinecke, opened in 1963, is home to one of the most extensive collections of rare documents in the world.
+The library also underwent major renovations in 2015.

 10. Powell Library, UCLA

 Powell is the main undergraduate library at UCLA.
-Opened in 1929, the library has been well-utilized by students ever since.
+Opened in 1929, students have utilized the library well ever since.
 Powell is open 24 hours most days during the school year.